Main region

 Outlook and strategy

-We continue to hold a substantial allocation to the key unlisted asset classes – real estate, infrastructure, private equity and private debt.
-As a large superannuation fund, we have well-diversified portfolios of these assets that we expect will deliver strong, long-term returns, while reducing our members’ exposure to share market volatility.
+We continue to hold a substantial allocation to the key unlisted asset classes – real estate, infrastructure, private equity, and private debt.
+As a large superannuation fund, we have well-diversified portfolios of these assets that we expect will deliver strong, long-term returns, while reducing our members’ exposures to share market volatility.

-At the end of June 2024, our Dynamic Asset Allocation (DAA) strategy slightly favoured shares and bonds over cash.
-Within DAA’s shares allocation, we preferred Japanese, UK, and European shares over shares in the US and Australia.
-In fixed income, we favour Australian, UK and US sovereign bonds.
+At the end of March 2025, our DAA strategy marginally favoured bonds over shares and cash.
+Within DAA’s shares allocation, we preferred Japanese shares over shares in the US and Australia.
+In fixed income, we were overweight in France, UK, Italy, and Australia and maintained underweight positions in Canadian, German, Japanese, and US bonds.

 Want to know more?